reagentai/reagent/README.md

 # Reagent AI

-> Graph based framework for building full-stack AI agents
+> Graph based full-stack framework for building AI workflows

 Reagent is an open-source Javascript framework to build AI workflows.
 It enables you to build multi-step workflows by combining nodes into an agentic graph.